Skip to Main Content

 Family Health

+It’s understandable why researchers want to keep on top of what youth are doing with vaping products.
 In 2019, the Centers for Disease Control and Prevention (CDC) advised people to avoid e-cigarettes while federal and state officials investigated an ongoing nationwide outbreak of severe lung injuries associated with the use of e-cigarette, or vaping, products.
 The condition came to be called “e-cigarette, or vaping, product use associated lung injury,” or EVALI.

 Patients affected by the disease have symptoms ranging from cough, chest pain, and shortness of breath to fatigue, vomiting, diarrhea, weight loss, and fever.
 Since the initial outbreak, federal and state officials have reported thousands of cases and dozens of deaths related to EVALI.